TCreavin/RoadStatusChecker/README.md

 Maven goal checkstyle:checkstyle has been used to enforce a set of code style standards on this dummy project, config found in checkstyle.xml.

 Postman seems to still respond with a result when app key and app id are not present.
+I didn't wish for an incomplete call to an api to be made so I made app id and app key mandatory.
+Sorry if this makes your testing difficult!